davidwesttech/davidwesttech/README.md

 # David West</a>'s Project Portfolio 🔐

-I'm passionate about Cybersecurity, DevOps, and cloud and love tackling challenges through hands-on projects.
+I'm passionate about Cybersecurity, DevOps, and Cloud.
+I love tackling challenges through hands-on projects.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!

 ## 👨🏻‍💻 Cloud and Cybersecurity Projects